Arcadia-Science/2025-g-p-atlas/README.md

 ## Installation and Setup

-To directly replicate the environment used to produce the pub use conda in the following way:
-Note: this environemnt is linux or mac specific.
+To directly replicate the environment used to produce the pub use conda in the following way (Note: this environemnt is linux or mac specific):

 1. If you haven't already installed some form of conda, install miniconda:
    [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) and [Mamba](https://mamba.readthedocs.io/en/latest/).